codefordenver/owlet-ui/README.md

 and see how it changes the app.
 Enjoy [REPL-Driven Development](http://blog.jayfields.com/2014/01/repl-driven-development.html) as you experiment extensively and learn at the REPL.

-> The rest of this "Run the application" section extends the above to show how
+> The rest of this "Running the application" section extends the above to show how
 > you can employ even more powerful development tools.

 #### Figwheel ClojureScript REPL in Cursive/IntelliJ IDEA